 CASE 1: The multimeter registered 12 Volts.
-This is the normal result and it means that the MAP sensor your GM van (mini-van, car, pick up, SUV) is fried and needs to be replaced.
+This is the normal result and it means that the MAP sensor your 3.3L Chrysler or Dodge mini-van is fried and needs to be replaced.

 CASE 2: The multimeter DID NOT register 12 Volts.
 Double check your multimeter connections and repeat the test.
 If your multimeter results still do not indicate 12 Volts, then the MAP is not fried and not the cause of the MAP diagnostic trouble code (DTC) issue.

 Here's why: Without a good path to Ground, that the PCM provides internally, the MAP sensor will not work.
 With this test result, you have eliminated the MAP sensor as bad.

 Quite a few things can fool the PCM, on your Chrysler/Dodge mini-van, into thinking that the MAP sensor is bad when it isn't.